Nilofar376/Nilofar376/README.md

-# Welcome to My Profile!
+# Welcome to My GitHub Profile!

-Hi, I’m Nilofar Nikzad!
+## About Me
-- 🌱 I’m learning about programming and GitHub.
+- 🌱 I’m learning about GitHub and programming through the MIT Emerging Talent program.
-- 📫 You can reach me at nilofarnikzad376@gmail.com
+- 💻 My goal is to become confident in using tools like GitHub, Python, and more.

+## Skills I’m Developing
+- **Version Control**: Learning Git and GitHub.
+- **Programming**: Python (soon!).
+- **Tools**: VS Code (exploring).

+## Fun Fact
+- 🎉 This is my very first GitHub project!

+## MIT Emerging Talent
+- 🏆 I’m participating in the MIT Emerging Talent Program to grow my technical and professional skills.